dako2/macau/readme.md

 very calm: 0.7, quite happy: 0.54, moderately amused: 0.52, moderately enamored: 0.5, somewhat desirous: 0.44, somewhat content: 0.44, somewhat nostalgic: 0.36, slightly focused: 0.33, and slightly bored: 0.27

 very calm: 0.64, quite amused: 0.54, quite happy: 0.54, moderately enamored: 0.52, somewhat desirous: 0.44, somewhat content: 0.42, somewhat nostalgic: 0.36, and slightly focused: 0.32
+===== next =====
+1) i want to map the emotion to the colors visual effect using the colors git repo from hume
+2) i want to port the color into a js anmiation on a web UI. something like this: https://github.com/mattrossman/magic-marble-tutorial
+ - I'm stuck here to change the color dynamically in this src/App.jsx code (my basic learning here I need to build up some sort of highlevel porting function to bridge this jsx code and python code in the backend)
+// HSL values global value
+const options = [
+  [0, 100, 50],
+  [60, 100, 50],
+  [150, 100, 50],
+  [240, 70, 60],
+  [0, 0, 80],
+]
+3) need to make the output of emotions ===> suno.ai